MiracleLabs/ds19-openlab-firebase-auth/cheatsheet.md

-# DS18 Open Lab | Connecting Your Ionic App to a Public API Service
+# DS18 Open Lab | Login Functionality with Ionic and Firebase Authentication

-The markdown file consists of commands and code snippets that will help you complete the lab - Connecting Your Ionic App to a Public API Service.
+The below file consists of commands and code snippets that will help you complete and understand the lab - Login Functionality with Ionic and Firebase Authentication.

 ## Commands